 Audi offers the A5 Sportback with a familiar range of petrol and diesel engines, as well as its quattro four-wheel-drive system on some models.
 The cheapest engine is the 1.8-litre petrol, which goes from 0-62mph in 8.2 seconds, returns 46.3mpg and costs £145 a year in road tax.
 The other petrol engine offered is a 227bhp 2.0-litre, which comes with four-wheel drive as standard.
 This is faster, if less economical: 0-62mph is reached in just 6.5 seconds, but fuel consumption of 40.9mpg and an annual road tax bill of £185 make it the costliest model to run.
 Audi also makes the performance-orientated S5 Sportback, which features a 3.0-litre 328bhp petrol engine.
 But at over £40,000 and with fuel economy of 35.8mpg, it's an expensive choice.

 The diesel engines are more popular.
 Most efficient is the 2.0-litre 134bhp Ultra model, which is capable of an impressive 67.3mpg, costs just £20 a year in road tax and is liable for 21% Benefit-in-Kind tax, making it the best choice for company-car drivers.
-The 2.0-litre diesel engine is also available with either 148 or 187bhp, and these each cost £110 a year in road tax, while returning 58.9 and 61.4mpg economy respectively.
-The extra power of the 187bhp engine means it doesn’t need to be worked hard, hence the better fuel efficiency.
+The 2.0-litre diesel engine is also available with either 148 or 187bhp, and these both cost £110 a year in road tax and return 58.9mpg.
+The extra power of the 187bhp engine means it doesn’t need to be worked hard, so it's able to offer the same economy as the 148bhp engine.

 Aside from the standalone S5 model, the four-wheel-drive, 242bhp 3.0-litre diesel engine is top of the A5 Sportback range.
 While this is expensive, a 0-62mph time of just 5.9 seconds, combined with fuel economy of 46.3mpg means this engine is not without appeal.